aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/load-images-psd-files/_index.md

 ### Can I use Aspose.PSD for free?

-Yes, Aspose offers a free trial, which you can access [here](https://releases.aspose.com/).
+Yes, Aspose offers a free trial, which you can access the [Aspose free trial download page](https://releases.aspose.com/).

 ### Is it necessary to dispose of layers after use?